 The Cooperative's tariffs provide that rates are to be adjusted from time to time based on changes in estimated power costs.
 At the end of the year, the estimated power costs are compared to actual power costs.
-At the discretion of the Board of Directors, an over-collection is either refunded to the members over the subsequent year or in a lump sum; under-collections are either collected from the members over the subsequent.
-In 2019 and 2018, there was an over-collection of \$3,778,095 and \$4,712,212, respectively.
+At the discretion of the Board of Directors, an over-collection is either refunded to the members over the subsequent year or in a lump sum; under-collections are collected from the members over the subsequent year.
+In 2020 and 2019, there was an under-collection of \$196,360 and an over-collection of \$3,778,095, respectively, included in deferrals.